 Sinus Relief Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Sinus Relief.
+Note: This document contains side effect information about acetaminophen / pseudoephedrine.
+Some dosage forms listed on this page may not apply to the brand name Sinus Relief.

 For Healthcare Professionals